-The study area consists of 22.03 hectares of ploughed agricultural field.
-The study area is located in part of Lot 13 & 14, Concession 1 North Division, Township of North Dorchester, Now Municipality of Thames Centre, Middlesex County, Ontario.
+The study area consists of 0.95 hectares of which approximately 10% consists of a residential home with associated structures and parking considered to be visually disturbed, while 25% consists of ploughed agricultural field and 65% consists of manicured lawn.
+The study area is located at 233 Upper Queen Street in part of Lot 15, Concession 3, Township of Nissouri, now the Municipality of Thames Centre, Middlesex County, Ontario.